Open Data and Quantitative Techniques for Anthropology of Road Traffic: Detecting traffic patterns with simple methods

 \subsubsection{Chestnut festival}

 The highest-ranked counter was 437 between \emph{Zadvor} and \emph{Šmartno pri Litiji}.
 The latter is a small town, while the former is a suburban section of Ljubljana.
-The road goes through a quaint little valley, full of farms and houses.
-This is far from a major traffic route, so why the observed increase in traffic?
-And is there a specific time in which it occurred?
+The road goes through a quaint little valley full of farms and houses.
+It is far from a major traffic route, so why the observed increase in traffic?
+Furthermore, is there a specific time in which it occurred?

 Looking at the graph (Figure~\ref{fig:437-chestnut}a), it seems like October is responsible for a high z-score.
 Moreover, the increase happens on the weekend and follows a typical incoming-outgoing pattern.
 People seem to drive from the direction of Ljubljana towards \emph{Šmartno pri Litiji} between 11 am and 2 pm, while they all seem to be returning around 5 pm.
-The counter does not display such behavior for other months or even for working days in October.
+The counter does not display such behaviour for other months or even for working days in October.
 The reason for this increase is the annual festival of chestnut\endnote{\href{https://www.dnevnik.si/1042787995}{Chestnut Festival}}, held in the hill-top village of \emph{Janče}.
-Inhabitants of the capital seem to be drawn to the nearby celebration of this autumn delicacy, showing the importance of regional festivities for domestic tourism, particularly outside of the main season.
+Inhabitants of the capital seem drawn to the nearby celebration of this autumn delicacy, showing the importance of regional festivities for domestic tourism, particularly outside of the summer season.